Joe-Simpson/convert2cash/README.md

    - Buy-Back does not have such a field.
 Maybe upon item 'Seizure' a buy-in record is created?

 ## Known Issues
-1. Deleting stock item before buy-in, buy-back record causes an error
+1. Deleting stock item before buy-in, buy-back record causes an error [fixed]
    - Same will happen if you delete a client
    - issue is due to the index table trying to access stock and client data
-   - fix by adding ifexists()?
+   - fix by adding ifexists()